-ProjectQ is a quantum software platform developed by Steiger el al. from ETH Z\"urich \cite{steiger2018projectq}.
-Similar to Scaffold, ProjectQ does not have its own dedicated real quantum backend but relies on classical simulation.
-However, it provides a way to generate OpenQASM code so that the ProjectQ program can be validated on IBM testbeds through "\texttt{IBMBackend.get\_qasm()}".
+\textbf{ProjectQ:} ProjectQ is a quantum software platform developed by Steiger el al. from ETH Z\"urich \cite{steiger2018projectq}.
+Similar to Scaffold, ProjectQ does not have its own dedicated real quantum backend, but relies on classical simulation.
+However, it provides a way to generate OpenQASM code so that a ProjectQ program can be verified on an IBM testbed --- through "\texttt{IBMBackend.get\_qasm()}".